martin-rauber/sunset-calc/readme.md

 ## How does it work?

 The *Sunset calc* app is made with [shinydashboard](https://rstudio.github.io/shinydashboard/), which contains the apps *TC calc*, *OC calc*, *Swiss 4S calc*, *OC/EC yield*, and *Yield calc* linked in the sidebar.
-Additionally, there is a *file splitter* app in the sidebar and this *readme* markdown file you are reading right now for information.
+Additionally, there is a *file splitter* app in the sidebar.
 The plots immediately shown after file upload are generated independently from the calculation in the app, the calculation takes place in a linked R script and is triggered by pressing the 'Calculate & Download' button.
-After calculation, the result data frame is handled back to the shiny app, which creates a csv file and wraps this into a zip file for download.

 ### Calculation